-Considerable effort has been directed at the evaluation of new acquisition opportunities for the Company with evaluation primarily focused on the Americas.
+The Company has been directing considerable effort to the evaluation of new acquisition opportunities with evaluation primarily focused on the Americas.

 Dollar amounts stated in this document are expressed in Canadian currency unless otherwise indicated.

 Bandito Property, Yukon, Canada (Option to earn 75% interest)